springernature/webpagetest-mapper/README.md

   if you have already used `--dump` and don't want to invoke WebPageTest to perform the tests again.
+* `--resultIds <ids>`:
+  Fetch results from WebPageTest using the comma-separated list of result ids and skip running the tests.
+  Use this option
+  when you want to map data
+  from pre-existing
+  WebPageTest runs.
 * `--mapper <path>`:
   The mapper to use.
   The default is `html-comparison`.